Stephanie-Ash/jewellery-art/README.md

 ### Search Engine Optimisation

 Research has been carried out on keywords associated with sites such as this with the aim of improving SEO.
-An initial search using Google and Wordtracker of general keywords such as 'Jewelllery' or categories such as 'Necklaces' has lead to the conclusion that although these words get a lot of hits, there is also a lot of competition.
+An initial search using Google and Wordtracker of general keywords such as 'Jewellery' or categories such as 'Necklaces' has lead to the conclusion that although these words get a lot of hits, there is also a lot of competition.
 The sites that they bring up in a search engine are also for the more traditional gold and precious stone jewellery which are not the focus of this site.
 Further searches found that a more targeted approach combining jewellery with words such as Art and similar reduced the competition and resulted in sites similar to this such as Tatty Devine coming up in the search engines.
 Specifying the specific materials of the jewellery i.e. 'Acrylic Jewelley' also appears to be a successful approach.
-From this research a list of keywords including jewelley art, artistic jewellery, jewellery for artists, contemporary handmade jewellery, unusual or unique jewellery, UK jewellery designers have been selected.
+From this research a list of keywords including jewelley art, artistic jewellery, jewellery for artists, contemporary handmade jewellery, unusual or unique jewellery, original handmade jewellery, UK jewellery designers have been selected.

 The researched keywords have been included in the meta keywords and description in the base.html page and have been used to select the name of the site.
 The Jewellery Art name has also been included in the site title with important keywords also included in this title on key pages such as the index and products pages.